Tito Ortiz: Acting

 Ortiz made a cameo in the 2008 comedy Zombie Strippers as the bouncer of the Rhino.
 In addition, he has a cameo in Jet Li's Cradle 2 the Grave, as well as co-starring in The Crow: Wicked Prayer.
 Ortiz was a playable character in the 2000 video game Razor Freestyle Scooter.
 Tito also played a minor role in Turkish film Valley of the Wolves: Iraq, and briefly appeared in Korn's music video "Got the Life", as well as portraying American symbol Uncle Sam in the band Seether's music video for the song "Truth."
+He portrayed Det.
+Pierce in Trauma Center.

 He also appeared on Hell's Kitchen where he sat at the chef's table.
 He also appeared on MADtv.
-Tito most recently played an MMA fighter named Derek Petrov on an episode of CSI: NY titled "Clean Sweep", which aired on January 6, 2012, on CBS.
+Tito played an MMA fighter named Derek Petrov on an episode of CSI: NY titled "Clean Sweep", which aired on January 6, 2012, on CBS.
 In 2017, Ortiz co-starred in the film Boo 2!
 A Madea Halloween.